Tips for Recovery From a Former Addict.

 That of course, begs the question, what is considered to be a safe amount?
 The Mayo Clinic says that up to 400 mg of caffeine a day appears to be safe for most healthy adults.
 Others say that more than 200-300 mg per day can lead to sleep issues.
 To give you an idea, it is generally agreed upon that one cup of brewed coffee contains an average of 95 mg4, 5 of caffeine.
 A soda has an average of 36-69mg5 per 12 oz. with amounts varying by type.

 While the health effects of caffeine vary by person, it definitely raises your heart rate, increases energy levels and improves mood.
 Those things certainly aren’t bad when caffeine is consumed in moderation and at safe amounts.
 But when you drink or eat more than 400 mg a day, you could experience some mild to serious negative effects.
 Mayo Clinic says that some of these include the following:

 - Frequent urination or inability to control urination

 - Fast heartbeat

 - Muscle tremors

 Other than restlessness, I could have checked off this entire list.
-When I say migraines, I mean debilitating ones that I was told I’d have to take medication with horrible side effects for the rest of my life to control and hand tremors so bad I’d slosh the coffee from my cup when I was holding it.
+When I say migraines, I mean debilitating ones and hand tremors so bad I’d slosh the coffee from my cup when I was holding it.
 Whether they absolutely had to do with my caffeine consumption, I can’t say, but all I do know is that when I gave up caffeine, what had become daily issues went away, and I very quickly was able to stop taking my headache medication.
 Since I’m a “call a spade a spade” kind of person, I don’t think I’m going out on a limb to say that all signs point to my crazy excessive lifelong relationship with caffeine.

 Caffeine Addiction or Dependence